Face Coverings Required on Transit

 - Include two or more layers of tightly woven fabric

 - Fit snugly but comfortably against the side of the face

 - Be a solid piece of material without slits, exhalation valves, or punctures

 - Be secured with ties or ear loops

 NOTE: Bandanas, single layer gaiters, scarves, and balaclavas are no longer acceptable coverings.

 As of May 18, 2020, all passengers are required to wear a face covering on transit buses and in transit facilities to help slow the spread of COVID-19.
 All face coverings must cover the passenger’s nose and mouth.

-This requirement is consistent with the Centers for Disease Control (CDC) recommendations to wear face coverings in public settings where other physical distancing measures are difficult to maintain.
+This requirement is consistent with the CDC recommendations to wear face coverings in public settings where other physical distancing measures are difficult to maintain.

 Face coverings are not surgical masks or N-95 respirators, which are critical supplies for healthcare workers and first responders during this pandemic.
 Please note that transit operators will make periodic announcements to remind passengers about this policy, and Required Face Covering notices will be posted at TTD transit facilities.

 “TTD is continuing to monitor Nevada and California state guidance to implement the most rigorous standards to ensure the safety of transit operators and the community,” said Carl Hasty, district manager of the Tahoe Transportation District.
 “Face coverings, fare-free service, and enhanced cleaning and disinfection practices are among a number of heightened safety measures TTD has implemented to make our transit system as safe as possible while ensuring mobility and access for essential workers and services during this public health crisis.”